 2018 saw Chloe commissioned to create a new work on NZ inclusive dance company, Touch Compass, creating an aerial performance for their In Motion Matariki event featuring two dancers and a wheelchair.

 Chloe also performed at Light Nelson Festival, creating an aerial installation 10m up a heritage tree.
+The Arboreal Aerialist has since been featured in the Hawke’s Bay Arts Festival and is now touring through 2019.

 Chloe started the year directed the opening spectacle for Splore music festival 2018 featuring parades, Jacinda Ardern, MC’s, crowd aerobics and a beautiful haere mai.